 - General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.

 –ILP: Individualized Learning Plan is an individually developed document for students, created together by the site office certified teacher and the home school parent, to outline the course work for the current school year.
 It contains the Personalized Education Report (PER) and State Standards that are met in each subject area along with methodologies of instruction.
-The PER is a working document that shows the student’s yearly classes, curriculum and serves as a quarter/semester grade report.
+The PER is a working document that shows the student’s yearly classes, and curriculum and serves as a quarter/semester grade report.

 There is a variety of curriculum options available to use.
 CyberLynx certified teachers will provide support to families when making curriculum decisions.
 Each student’s course of study is truly individualized.

 Many parents, particularly those who are new to homeschooling, may choose to use an all-inclusive or packaged curriculum in which all subjects come from the same source.
 This can be helpful for both parents and students since all the courses have a similar format and presentation, and the various subjects are aligned to complement each other.
 These can be thought of as a “grade level in a box,” that contains everything you and your student needs to complete all subjects in their grade level.
-A few examples of this kind of curricula are Book Shark, Oak Meadow, and Moving Beyond the Page.
+A few examples of this kind of curriculum are Book Shark, Oak Meadow, and Moving Beyond the Page.

-Some parents who are comfortable with their role as a home school educator, and are aware of the various resources available, can choose a more “a la carte” approach to curriculum, picking a different curriculum for each course.
+Some parents who are comfortable with their role as home school educators, and are aware of the various resources available, can choose a more “a la carte” approach to curriculum, picking a different curriculum for each course.
 In this way, parents can blend the merits of curricula from a variety of different sources.
 Talk to the site office certified teacher for suggestions.

-In addition to the primary curriculum that provides the foundation for the student’s instruction in a particular subject, parents are welcome and even encouraged, to use other supplemental resources, materials, books, websites, local workshops, online instruction, individual tutoring, and online subscriptions to further expand the students experience and cater to a particular students’ interests and learning styles.
+In addition to the primary curriculum that provides the foundation for the student’s instruction in a particular subject, parents are welcome and even encouraged, to use other supplemental resources, materials, books, websites, local workshops, online instruction, individual tutoring, and online subscriptions to further expand the student’s experience and cater to a particular students’ interests and learning styles.
 These supplemental resources, enhancing the main curriculum, do not all need to be identified at the beginning of the year or identified on the PER/ILP.
 We understand that good teachers pull from all available sources.

-When parents have specific ideas about a course they want to teach, and no curriculum exists or is available that matches what the parent has in mind, there is an option to develop a “home designed” or “parent designed” course.
+When parents have specific ideas about a course they want to teach, and no curriculum exists or is available that matches what the parent has in mind, there is an option to develop a “home-designed” or “parent-designed” course.
 Although this is an option, given the wide range of curricular options, it is rare that no acceptable curriculum can be found.
 However, a designed course is typically done only when the parent has particular expertise in that subject.
 Talk to your site office certified teacher for more details regarding the requirements of a home-designed course.